 You should also be aware of the signs of frostbite, which can happen when skin is exposed to cold temperatures for too long.
 Signs of frostbite include numbness, redness, and even blisters.
 If you think you may have frostbite, seek medical attention immediately.

 Finally, you should always be aware of the dangers of carbon monoxide poisoning.
 Carbon monoxide is odorless, colorless, and can be deadly if it builds up in an enclosed space.
-To prevent carbon monoxide poisoning, have your heating systems inspected annually and make sure your home is well-ventilated.
+To prevent carbon monoxide poisoning, inspect your heating systems annually and ensure your home is well-ventilated.

-As a personal injury lawyer, I want to make sure that my clients are informed and safe during the cold winter months.
-Following the tips outlined above can help prevent slips and falls, frostbite, and carbon monoxide poisoning during the winter season.
+As a personal injury lawyer, I want to ensure my clients are informed and safe during the cold winter months.
+Following the tips outlined above can help prevent slips and falls, frostbite, and carbon monoxide poisoning during winter.
 Stay safe and enjoy the beauty of a New Mexico winter!